The Challenge: Producing Dietary Supplement Without GMO Ingredients

 An undeniable increase in consumer demand for GMO-free foods and dietary supplements has left the nutraceutical industry scrambling to keep up.
-According to one report, non-GMO foods, beverages, and other consumables are projected to account for 30% of the Untied States’ total food and beverage retail sales by 2017.
+According to one report, non-GMO foods, beverages, and other consumables have been accounting for more than 30% of the Untied States' total food and beverage retail sales by 2017.

 Unfortunately for manufacturers and brand owners looking to go non-GMO, some of the most popular ingredients and components on the market today happen to fall into the 'high-risk' category (meaning that they are most likely to be derived from or processed with GMOs).

-Here are a few of those high-risk ingredients and components:
+Here are a few of those high-risk, common GMO ingredients and components: